codio/knowledge/source/common/develop/stacks/stacks.rst

 --------------
 When a new stack or new version of an existing stack is created, the new versions are organized under the existing stack.
 Assigning a new version to a stack also resets all project content outside the workspace folder to those of the new stack version.

-**Note:** When referring to a stack in our documentation, we are talking about a single stack or a stack version beneath it.
+..
+Note:: When referring to a stack in our documentation, we are talking about a single stack or a stack version beneath it.

 Stack visibility and ownership
 ------------------------------